zeruhur/loner/AP04_crime.md

 ### Interrogation
-- When attempting to extract information from a suspect, witness, or informant, the player must make a roll using their negotiation, intimidation, or investigation skills.
+- When attempting to extract information from a suspect, witness, or informant, the protagonist must make a roll using their negotiation, intimidation, or investigation skills.
 - Then ask a closed question based on the roll result to determine the outcome of the interaction:
   1. "No and": The target refuses to cooperate and their resolve is strengthened.
   2. "No": The target refuses to cooperate.